shaposhnyk/invest/docs/cbs/04-mobile-notifications.md

 ## Mobile notification

+OrderStatus changes are streamed into a kafka topic.
+From there, they are forwarded to a backend system, which notifies corresponding Mobile Client.

-We can leverage Google Firebase Cloud Messaging (FCM) for near real-time push notification to Android and IOS mobile devices.
+For example, we can use Google Firebase Cloud Messaging (FCM) for push notification to Android and IOS devices.